gatsbyjs/gatsby/docs/blog/2020-01-27-announcing-gatsby-builds-and-reports/index.md

 ### What is a Deploy Preview?

 A Deploy Preview is a snapshot version of your Gatsby application that we build for each commit of each Git branch.
-We send this the Deploy Preview’s URL to the status check on your Github pull request when the build successfully completes.
+We send this the Deploy Preview’s URL to the status check on your GitHub pull request when the build successfully completes.

 ### When does a Deploy Preview expire?